6 min read

 What are the Qualities of Each Conflict Management Style?

-Each one of the five conflict styles has its own advantages and drawbacks.
-No one conflict style is better than the other.
-The key is to be mindful of the approach you take to conflict as well as having a deeper understanding of the other styles will enable you to approach specific scenarios in a way that leads to better outcomes.
+Each of the five conflict management styles has its own advantages and drawbacks.
+No one conflict style is better than another.
+The key is to be mindful of the approach you take to conflict and to have a deeper understanding of the other styles.
+This will enable you to apply the most appropriate conflict management technique for specific scenarios, leading to better outcomes.

 5 Conflict Styles